-Academic support services designed to help students succeed include Writing Across the Curriculum Center, a program for those with disabilities, and free tutoring including online tutoring.
-A highly qualified and committed faculty and staff provide these support and instructional services primarily at the main campus.
+Academic support services have been designed to help students be successful in their studies.
+Services include a Self-Paced Studies Lab for mathematics and English, Library study rooms, Writing Across the Curriculum Center, a program for those with disabilities, and free tutoring including online tutoring.
+These services are provided by a highly qualified and committed faculty and staff.